kristapsm/pluggable-scm-library/_docs/recipes/what-is-it.md

 * _SCMProviderFactory_ - an interface for SCM provider factory definition responsible for parsing the providers properties and instantiating the correct SCM provider
 * _SCMProviderHandler_ - a class responsible for dispatching SCM provider requests to the correct SCM provider factory
 * _SCMProviderInfo_ - annotation to mark SCM providers

+More specific information can be found in [Javadocs](https://kristapsm.github.io/pluggable-scm-library/groovydocs/)